 Food and Agriculture Organization (FAO)

-The Food and Agriculture Organization (FAO) of the United Nations is a leading international entity committed to eradicating hunger, enhancing nutrition, and ensuring global food security.
-Established in 1945, it is headquartered in Rome, Italy, and plays a critical role in facilitating international agricultural cooperation and maintaining robust global food systems.
+The Food and Agriculture Organization (FAO) of the United Nations is a key player in the worldwide effort to eradicate hunger and enhance food security.
+Founded in 1945, FAO's headquarters are located in Rome, Italy, positioning it as a leader in international agricultural cooperation.

 Financial Indicators

 For the 2022-2023 biennium, the FAO operates with an estimated budget of USD 3.2 billion.
-This budget is primarily funded through contributions from member nations, which constitute about 43% of the total, while the remaining portion is covered by voluntary contributions.
-This financial structure supports the FAO's diverse initiatives aimed at bolstering global food security.
+This budget is primarily supported by contributions from member nations, which constitute approximately 43% of the total, with the remainder covered by voluntary contributions.
+This financial setup enables the FAO to implement a variety of initiatives designed to strengthen global food security.

 Important Events